42Crunch/api-security-audit-action/README.md

 The URL where you access 42Crunch Platform URL.
 Default is `https://platform.42crunch.com`.

-If you are an enterprise customer, enter the URL you use to access the platform.
+If you are an enterprise customer, enter the URL you use to access your production platform.

 ### `root-directory`